Soroban-Learn/soroban-learn/src/LearningMaterial/Counter/Configuration/CreateNewProject.md

-This is exercise will help you in creating your first “Hello World!” contract.
+This is exercise will help you in creating your a counter contract.
 #### Create New Project

 To the right and bottom of this application you should see a tab for the console.
 To create your project type the following and press “enter”

 ```
-cargo new --lib hello-world
+cargo new --lib counter
 ```